 Can you add cheese to this recipe?

 Yes!
-If you want to add cheese to this recipe, spread each piece of dough with the butter mixture, then sprinkle with shredded parmesan.
-You'll need about ¼ cup shredded parmesan for the full loaf.
+If you want to add cheese to this recipe, spread each piece of dough with the butter mixture, then sprinkle with shredded Parmesan.
+You'll need about ¼ cup of shredded Parmesan for the full loaf.

 Storage